 Where: The Great Ocean Road

-Adventurous souls of all ages will love the 243-kilometre (150-mile) Great Ocean Road near Melbourne: there are epic vistas to photograph, tracts of dense rainforest to explore and pristine beaches to discover.
-A road trip is a great way to see the sights with your family, but why not experience the area’s beauty from a different angle?
-Try it on two feet on a popular extended walking tour, giving your whole family time to soak up the sights, fresh air and nature.
+Adventurous souls of all ages will love the 243-kilometre (150-mile) Great Ocean Road near Melbourne: there are epic vistas to photograph, tracts of dense rainforest to explore and sandy beaches to discover.
+A road trip is a great way to see the sights, but why not experience the area’s beauty from a different angle?
+Try it on two feet on a multi-day walking tour, giving your whole family time to soak up the sights, fresh air and nature.

-- How to experience it: Over three or four days, parents and kids (aged 12 and over) can cover stretches of the Great Ocean Walk on the guided 12 Apostles Lodge Walk.
-Young and old alike will thrill at the wildlife sightings along the way, while grown-ups will no doubt look forward to the gourmet meals each evening.
+How to experience it: Over three or four days, parents and kids (aged 12 and over) can cover stretches of the Great Ocean Walk on the guided 12 Apostles Lodge Walk.
+Thrill at the wildlife sightings along the way and enjoy gourmet meals each evening.
 The best part?
 You only have to carry your daypack.

 Where: Australia's east coast